algorithmor/microservices-hackathons/README.md

 ```
 # Initial list of servers, can be changed via Archaius dynamic property at runtime
 got-quotes-service-client.ribbon.listOfServers=localhost:8081
+# note the 8081 here is the defined previously in the GotQuotes' eureka-client.properties file
 ```

 Once everything is set up, we can launch both services using the following command for each one: